-- Topical creams (corticosteroids, hydroquinone, retinoids, vitamin C, etc.)
+- Topical creams (corticosteroids, hydroquinone, retinoids, and vitamin C)

-Preventing unwanted skin darkening is the first step to avoiding hyperpigmentation in the future.
+Preventing unwanted skin darkening is the first step to avoid hyperpigmentation in the future.
 You need to take good care of your skin and limit sun exposure.
-Here are some tips you can follow to prevent skin pigmentation.
+Here are a few tips you can follow to prevent skin pigmentation.

 Tips To Prevent Skin Pigmentation

 Exposure to UV rays triggers sun spots, age spots, dark patches, and hyperpigmentation.
-Do not forget to apply sunscreen lotion on all exposed areas.
-Excessive sun exposure activates the melanin production system, and a good sunscreen helps prevent that.
+Do not forget to apply sunscreen lotion on the exposed areas.
+Excessive sun exposure activates the melanin production system, and a good sunscreen helps to prevent that.

 2. Apply Anti-Inflammatory Skin Care Products

-Whether it is acne or dermatitis, skin inflammation often leaves behind marks that are tough to erase later and eventually make your skin look dark and pigmented.
-Let your skin heal by using anti-inflammatory skincare products.
+Whether it is acne or dermatitis, skin inflammation leaves marks that are tough to erase and make your skin look dark and pigmented.
+Let your skin heal by using anti-inflammatory skin care products.

 3. Eat Healthy